 Outside of treatment, there are few things you can do to stop a receding hairline.

 Prescription treatments like Propecia and its generic form Finasteride can help reduce hair loss.
 Finasteride has the same active ingredient as Propecia.
 Up to 90% of men who use it seen an improvement, whilst two-thirds benefit from renewed hair growth.
 However, since there is no cure for hair loss, any positive results will only last for as long as treatment is taken.
 These treatments are only suitable for men.

-If you have the cash and inclination, hair transplants are also available.
+While they’re not for everyone, hair transplants can also be effective in treating hair loss.
 Following this procedure, hairs resistant to hair loss (usually found at the back of the head) are relocated to bald patches.
 This can be a very effective counterweight to hair loss, although success rates can vary dramatically.